 The Company is a fully-integrated real estate investment trust that focuses primarily on ownership, operation and redevelopment of grocery-anchored shopping centers in high- density urban markets from Washington, D.C. to Boston.
-At December 31, 2017, the Company owned and managed a portfolio of 61 operating properties (excluding properties "held for sale") totaling 9.0 million square feet of gross leasable area ("GLA").
-The portfolio was 92.9% leased and 91.3% occupied at December 31, 2017.
+At December 31, 2018, the Company owned and managed a portfolio of 58 operating properties (excluding properties "held for sale") totaling 8.7 million square feet of gross leasable area ("GLA").
+The portfolio was 91.0% leased and 90.7% occupied at December 31, 2018.

 The Company, organized as a Maryland corporation, has established an umbrella partnership structure through the contribution of substantially all of its assets to Cedar Realty Trust Partnership L.P. (the "Operating Partnership"), organized as a limited partnership under the laws of Delaware.
 The Company conducts substantially all of its business through the Operating Partnership.
-At December 31, 2017, the Company owned 99.6% of the Operating Partnership and is its sole general partner.
-The 347,000 limited Operating Partnership Units ("OP Units") are economically equivalent to the Company's common stock and are convertible into the Company's common stock at the option of the holders on a one-to-one basis.
+At December 31, 2018, the Company owned 99.4% of the Operating Partnership and is its sole general partner.
+The 553,000 limited partnership units in the Operating Partnership ("OP Units") are economically equivalent to the Company's common stock and are redeemable at the option of the holder.
+Such redemptions are payable in cash or in shares of the Company's common stock, one a one-to-one basis, at the option of the Company.